Major Support Company Platform Suffers Cybersecurity Setback

 ZenDesk has maintained that no passwords or personal data have been used even after the breach was discovered.
 If true, this is good news for clients.

 The data that would’ve been accessed is as follows:

 - Additionally, some users had similar information potentially compromised

 - Passwords, although no reported loss of passcodes has occurred

-ZenDesk has discovered no intrusions regarding support tickets or the above information, so the length of damage is minimal.
+ZenDesk has discovered no intrusions regarding support tickets or the above information, so the damage length is minimal.

-According to ZenDesk, there were support accounts that were accessed in some capacity.
+According to ZenDesk, some support accounts were accessed in some capacity.
 An estimated 700 customer accounts were affected regarding:

 - Encryption in the Transport Layer Security (TLS)

 This is just another target in a long list of potentially vulnerable platforms.
-Hackers are using increasingly aggressive tactics to achieve their end goals, regardless of business size.
-Primarily, this is because ransomware is an exceptionally effective method at reaping rewards with little cost to the perpetrators, along with being a difficult malware type to combat.
+Hackers use increasingly aggressive tactics to achieve their end goals, regardless of business size.
+This is primarily because ransomware is an exceptionally effective method of reaping the rewards with little cost to the perpetrators and is a problematic malware type to combat.

 ZenDesk is another warning sign that all companies must remain vigilant for the latest cyber threat.
 To learn more, you can contact us at Bytagig.